nuta/archives/kernel/README.md

 # kernel
-The `kernel` package consists of five components:
+The `kernel` package consists of these components:

 - system call handler
 - channel server